arc42/arc42.org-site/_pages/why.md

 From typical developers' perspective, documentation is often a pain:

 ![](/images/painful.jpg){: .align-left}{: width="30%"}
-Formalities, inapropriate tools and formats, missing goals, unclear instructions on what and how to document.
+Formalities, inappropriate tools and formats, missing goals, unclear instructions on what and how to document.
 Stakeholders complaining, documentation is awkward and clumsy.
 Creativity gone.
 That's **not** why people became developer.